 The Communication in Health and Epidemiology Fellowship (CHEF) at Columbia University is a 1-year, cooperative educational opportunity for students interested in learning about the theory and practice of communicating health information to the public in a hands-on manner.
 Fellows work intimately with editors of our online and print media to pitch, edit, and write content for these venues.
 The program combines formal training in health communication in the form of didactic lectures, workshops, and networking events along with formal work experience.
 Applications for Cohort 3 are due by midnight ET February 20, 2014.

 The fellows are students at or recent graduates of programs at Columbia University.
 Fellows are interested in public health, have strong backgrounds in science (broadly defined, including social as well as natural sciences) and excellent writing skills, as well as the demonstrated ability to work independently, and in collaboration, respond constructively and promptly to feedback, and they are active consumers of health and news media.
 Each year’s cohort includes four fellows.
 The Fellowship year starts on June 1 and ends on May 30.
-Each fellow is paired with a content editor who oversees 1-2 fellows working collaboratively toward completing assignments.

 All fellows engage in, and learn how to pitch articles and commentaries effectively, synthesize topical scientific discussion into compelling narratives for wider public conversation, and understand the logistics, strengths, and limitations of web and print publishing.
 In order to achieve these aims, our program involves a combination of: 1) real-time mentoring and support, 2) hands on experience with production, editing, and writing, 3) opportunities to provide mentorship to others (“learn one, do one, teach one”), 4) didactic lectures and workshops with professionals in both science and journalism, and 5) networking opportunities with both scientists and journalists.